yusufsur/systemverilog-microarchitecture-challenge-for-ai-2/README.md

 sudo apt-get install git iverilog gtkwave surfer
 ```

-If you use other Linux distribution, google how to install Git, Icarus Verilog, GTKWave and optional Surfer.
+If you use other Linux distribution, google how to install Git, Icarus
+Verilog, GTKWave and optional Surfer.

-Check the version of Icarus is at least 11 and preferrably 12.
+Check the version of Icarus is at least 11 and preferably 12.

 ```bash
 iverilog -v